This site contains affiliate links. Please see Policies for more information.

 Recipe Tips

-• If you choose to use white rice in this recipe instead of brown, you can reduce the pressure cooker cook time to 4 minutes.
+• If you choose to use white rice in this stuffed peppers soup recipe instead of brown, you can reduce the pressure cooker cook time to 4 minutes.

-• If using long grain brown rice, you might have to add a few minutes to the cooking time.
+• If you are using long grain rice, like jasmine rice, you might have to add a few minutes to the cooking time.

-• Test your rice to make sure it’s done before eating.
-If rice is old or stale, it won’t cook as fast and might need some more time.
+• Test your cooked rice to make sure it is done before eating.
+If the rice is old or stale, it will not cook as fast and might need some more time.

-• If you’d like a bit of spice in this recipe, adding one diced jalapeño is perfect!
+• If you would like a bit of spice in this recipe, try adding a diced jalapeño or red pepper flakes.

 • If you’re looking for a low carb version of this soup, you can substitute cauliflower rice (just warm it separately and add it to the soup right before eating) or you can leave out the rice completely.